Ortiz hat-trick sees Town Under-13s to win over Pinhoe

 Straight from the re-start the visitors got a goal back with a powerful drive getting the better of Billy Wright, who took over from Burke to keep goal in the second half.

-Minutes later Town thoughts they had regained a two goal lead when Ortiz broke down the left and crossed for Will Lucas to turn the ball home, but a late flag saw the effort ruled out for off-side.
+Minutes later Town thought they had regained a two-goal lead when Ortiz broke down the left and crossed for Will Lucas to turn the ball home, but a late flag saw the effort ruled out for off-side.

-However, Town were not to be denied a third and it arrived when Sam Quine and Will Lucas combined well on the left from where Lucas drilled a cross that the Pinhoe glovesman, under pressure form the impressive Scott Boddy – later named Town Player of the Match – spilled the ball and Ortiz finished what he started, netting his teams third while also completing his hat-trick to seal the victory.
+However, Town were not to be denied a third and it arrived when Sam Quine and Will Lucas combined well on the left, from where Lucas drilled a cross that the Pinhoe glovesman, under pressure from the impressive Scott Boddy ( later named Town Player of the Match), spilled and Ortiz finished what he started, netting his team’s third while also completing his hat-trick to seal the victory.

 Pinhoe did have a late chance, but again were denied by a fine save from Wright.